ishara/rt-shrink/README.md

 example use:

 <code>
-		Shrinker m = new Shrinker(false); // false means we want to delete individual files
+		// false means we want to delete individual files Shrinker m = new Shrinker(false)
 		// load list of all classes from rt.jar m.loadRT("/openjdk/jre/lib/rt.jar");